logancyang/obsidian-copilot/README.md

 - Reference issue: https://github.com/logancyang/obsidian-copilot/issues/98
 </details>

-When opening an issue, please include relevant console logs.
-You can go to Copilot's settings and turn on "Debug mode" at the bottom for more console messages!
+When opening an issue, please follow the issue template and include relevant console logs.
+You can go to Copilot's settings and turn on "Debug mode" at the bottom for more console messages.
+On Mac, you can open the console by pressing `Cmd+Opt+I`.
+On Windows, you can open the console by pressing `Ctrl+Shift+I`.

 ## 📝 Planned features (feedback welcome)

-- New modes
-  - **Chat mode** (originally Conversation mode): You can now provide multiple notes at once as context in conversations, for LLMs with an extended context window.
-  - **QA mode**: You can **index any folder** and perform question and answer sessions using a **local** search index and Retrieval-Augmented Generation (RAG) system.
-- Support **embedded PDFs** as context
+- Support **embedded PDFs** as context.
+Index PDFs in the vault locally same as notes.
+- Image support in chat.
+- User profile with different system prompts and model parameters for different use cases e.g. work, personal, creative writing, etc.
-- Interact with a **powerful AI agent** that knows your vault who can search, filter and use your notes as context to work with.
-Explore, brainstorm and research like never before!
+- Interact with a **powerful AI agent** that knows your vault that has access to various tools like web search, note search, youtube video to markdown, etc. Explore, brainstorm and research like never before!

 ## 🙏 Thank You

-Did you know that [even the timer on Alexa needs internet access](https://twitter.com/logancyang/status/1720929870635802738)?
-In this era of corporate-dominated internet, I still believe there's room for powerful tech that's focused on privacy.
-A great **local** AI agent in Obsidian is the ultimate form of this plugin.
-If you share my vision, please consider [sponsoring this project](https://github.com/sponsors/logancyang) or buying me coffees!
+If you share my vision, please consider [sponsoring this project](https://github.com/sponsors/logancyang) or buying me some coffees!

 <a href="https://www.buymeacoffee.com/logancyang" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>